monobasic/ie-upgrade-warning/README.md

 The webpage is still visible behind a transparent background, but access to it is prevented.
 The idea is to force users to upgrade from IE and avoid the website from a bad reputation that website is not rendering correctly in IE6.

-Provides a much more sane way of localization.

-NOTE: This is based off http://code.google.com/p/ie6-upgrade-warning/.
+This is based off http://code.google.com/p/ie6-upgrade-warning/.
 Thanks to him for a great script, [jbueza](https://github.com/jbueza/IE6-Warning-with-Localizations) has taken it further so that people can localize the messaging into different languages.

+I wanted something smaller.
+With the original one on Google Code, it was weighing in at over 29KB with images.
+As of 2011-04-01 mine is under 19KB, almost 15KB with minified javascript.
+Also, I've reduce the HTTP Request from the original 7 to just 3.
+One of the localization, one for the javascript and one for the image sprite.
+I'm also updating the presentation to be compatible IE 7.
+Not woried about the other 4 browsers since their user base seems to stay up to date.

 ## Usage